Uni.lu

 Thematic profile

-The central starting point for the lab is a holistic analysis of the complex interrelations between culture and digitality.
-That is, in our work, we establish a close link between the development of technical solutions for the analysis of (digital) culture at scale and a thorough scholarly reflection on the impact that machine learning and digitality have on culture as a whole, including academic research practices.
-The Department of Humanities with its different scholarly disciplines (inter alia, culture theory, history, literature, linguistics, media studies, philosophy) offers the ideal academic environment for such an endaavor.
+The lab’s central starting point is a holistic analysis of the complex interrelations between culture and digitality.
+In our work, we establish a close link between developing technical solutions to analyze (digital) culture on a large scale and thoroughly reflecting on the impact that machine learning and digitality have on culture as a whole, including academic research practices.
+The Department of Humanities, with its various scholarly disciplines (including culture theory, history, literature, linguistics, media studies, and philosophy), offers an ideal academic environment for this endeavor.

 Focus areas